Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Experimental Evaluation

-Next, we evaluated the performance of \textsc{GNNev} on {sum}-, {max}- and {mean}-aggregated 3-layer GNNs.
-For this experiment we set the verification objective as Eq.~(\ref{eq:obj}), which is more challenging to compute than \citet{HojnyZCM24}, Eq.
-(11).
+Next, we systematically evaluated the performance of \textsc{GNNev} on {sum}-, {max}- and {mean}-aggregated GNNs {with structural perturbations}.
+For this experiment we set the {strong} verification objective as Eq.~(\ref{eq:obj}), which is more challenging to compute than \citet{HojnyZCM24}, Eq.~(11).
 Due to the large number of nodes in Amazon and Yelp, we randomly selected 1,000 nodes for verification.
-Two fragile edge sets $F$ were used: (i) only \emph{edge deletions} are allowed for all edges, i.e., $F = E$, and (ii) only \emph{edge additions} are allowed for selected edges, i.e., for each node $v$, a sampled non-edge $(u, v) \notin E$ is added to $F$.
-See Appendix~E for more details.
+Two fragile edge sets $F$ were used: (i) \emph{edge deletions} are allowed for all edges, i.e., $F = E$, and (ii) \emph{edge additions} are allowed for selected set, i.e., for each node $v$, several sampled non-edges $(u, v) \notin E$ are added to $F$.
+See Appendix~\ref{appx:fullexp} for more details.

-\subsubsection{Results}
+\subsubsection{Results.}

-\figurename~\ref{fig:time} illustrates the runtime of \textsc{GNNev} under different aggregations and budgets for edge deletion, and \figurename~\ref{fig:time_add} in the Appendix for edge addition.
-First, \textsc{GNNev} effectively verified most tasks within the time limit, even on Amazon and Yelp, which demonstrated its suitability to a broad range of tasks.
-Second, across different aggregation functions, there was a performance drop for {max} aggregation when $\Delta \ge 5$, likely due to the MIP solver struggling to efficiently process big-M encoding.
+\figurename~\ref{fig:time_main} illustrates the runtime of \textsc{GNNev} on real-world node- and graph-classification datasets under different aggregations and budgets $\Delta$ for edge deletion; results on additional datasets and for edge addition are in \figurename~\ref{fig:time}, \ref{fig:time_add} in Appendix~\ref{appx:fullexp}.
+First, MUTAG and ENZYMES are more challenging, as incremental solving can reduce the number of variables representing both nodes and layers for node classification, whereas it can only reduce the number of variables representing layers for graph classification.
+Second, across different aggregations, there was a performance drop for {max} aggregation when $\Delta \ge 5$, likely due to Gurobi struggling to efficiently process max constraints using internal big-M encoding.
 Moreover, for {sum} aggregation, the performance on Amazon and Yelp dropped compared to Cora and CiteSeer.
-This can be attributed to the much larger gap between upper and lower bounds of variables for Amazon and Yelp, which can be observed from the statistics in \tablename~\ref{tab:bound_stats} in the Appendix.
-This is most pronounced for {sum} aggregation, which increases the gap significantly after each layer.
-Third, we performed a systematic evaluation of the number of nodes verified plotted against an increasing global budget, shown in \figurename~\ref{fig:evolution_delete},\ref{fig:evolution_add} in the Appendix due to space constraints.
-An interesting finding is that {mean}-aggregated GNNs were more vulnerable to adversarial perturbations than other GNNs.
-This demonstrates that \textsc{GNNev} is able to gain useful insight into the susceptibility of GNN models to adversarial attacks, which is of importance for pre-deployment analysis for high-stakes applications.

-Finally, we conducted ablation experiments to show the effectiveness of bound tightening and incremental solving, with results detailed in Appendix~E.
+This can be attributed to the much larger gap between upper and lower bounds of variables, which is most pronounced for sum aggregation in \tablename~\ref{tab:bound_stats} in Appendix~\ref{appx:fullexp}, where we see a significant increase in the gap after each layer.
+Finally, we conducted ablation experiments to show the effectiveness of bound tightening and incremental solving, with results detailed in Appendix~\ref{appx:fullexp}.